mlflow/mlflow/examples/pytorch/MNIST/example2/README.md

 In this example, we train a model to predict handwritten digits.The autolog code uses Pytorch Lightning's MLFlowLogger to log metrics.
 The code is trained using pytorch lightning loop - we add a autolog callback class in the trainer `callbacks=[__MLflowPLCallback()]` which logs the params, metrics, model summary and the model.
 This example logs metrics only after n epoch iterations.
-The iteration limit can be set in the trainer module using `log_every_n_iter=5`.
+The iteration limit can be set in the trainer module using `log_every_n_iter=NUMBER-OF-ITERATIONS`.
-To log the data after n steps `aggregation_step=500` can be added into the trainer module as given in the example.
+To log the data after n steps `aggregation_step=NUMBER-OF-STEPS` can be added into the trainer module as given in the example - `mnist-example2.py`.

 ### Code related to MLflow:
 * [`mlflow.pytorch.pytorch_autolog`]